How is pharmacogenomic testing different from “traditional” molecular diagnostic testing?

 Pharmacogenomic testing for psychiatric medications can help guide medication selection and dosing.
-Pharmacogenomic testing can provide immediate clinical benefit by supporting healthcare providers in selecting genetically optimal medications for a patient.
-Testing pharmacokinetic and pharmacodynamic markers can help patients get on the right medication faster.
+Pharmacogenomic testing may provide benefit by supporting providers during the medication selection process.
+Testing pharmacokinetic and pharmacodynamic markers may help patients get on the right medication faster.
 This may help patients feel empowered by their genetic knowledge and its role in their treatment.
 While there are many pharmacogenomic tests on the market, many of them lack proof of efficacy.
 Therefore, it is important to learn whether a given test has clinical proof of efficacy.
-Multiple peer-reviewed published studies have demonstrated the clinical validity, clinical utility, and economic utility of the GeneSight test.4–10
+Multiple peer-reviewed published studies have demonstrated the clinical validity, clinical utility, and economic utility of the GeneSight test.4–11

 - Jiang, H. et al. Evaluating the association between CACNA1C rs1006737 and schizophrenia risk: A meta-analysis.
 Asia-Pacific Psychiatry 7, 260–267 (2015).